 Lyme disease is transmitted through the bite of deer ticks.
 Deer ticks will attach themselves to hosts and can feed for days if needed (it typically takes over 36 hours to transmit Lyme to a person).
 If diagnosed and treated in the early months, Lyme is usually cured with antibiotics.
 When it goes undiagnosed is when the long-lasting, more difficult cases occur.
 Because the initial symptoms of Lyme are the same as the flu, it can be difficult to diagnose.

 At Mosquito Squad, we help protect our clients from the dangers of Lyme and other tick-borne diseases with our tick treatments for the yard.
-The most effective control system combines a mosquito and tick barrier spray and tick tubes.
-The spray eliminates adult ticks on contact while the tick tubes aim to control the pests earlier in their life cycle.
-We recommend the spray be applied every three weeks throughout the summer and tick tubes placed on the property twice a year when ticks are their most active.
+The most effective control system combines a mosquito and tick barrier treatment and tick tubes.
+The treatment eliminates adult ticks on contact while the tick tubes aim to control the pests earlier in their life cycle.
+We recommend the treatment be applied every three weeks throughout the summer and tick tubes placed on the property twice a year when ticks are their most active.

 As spring enters so does tick season.
 We at the Squad encourage anyone who spends time outdoors to check themselves for ticks thoroughly as the pests can be as small as a poppy seed.